Earth-Friendly Building Materials

 Many building materials have natural alternatives.
 Select cellulose insulation, which is made out of plant fiber, instead of fiberglass.
 Choose Homasote, a recycled newspaper product, as a substitute for drywall in some places.
 Use linoleum for the kitchen floor rather than vinyl.
 Real linoleum is made from biodegradable linseed oil, pine rosins, and wood flour on a jute backing.
 In other rooms, choose wood floors or carpet made of wool and sisal, a natural grasslike fiber.
+These eco-friendly building materials are stylish for you, and healthy for the environment.

 High-performance windows, especially with low-emissivity, or low-E, glazings, are among the best-known ways to save energy for heating and cooling.
+These extra-large windows prove that building an eco-friendly home doesn't mean you have to forfeit design.

 Use water-saving appliances throughout the house, such as Energy Star-rated dishwashers and front-loading washing machines.
 In the bathroom, new toilets are mandated to use 1.6 or less gallons of water per flush.